Before you start

 SHQ instructing nurses may also be available to supervise nurses in their own workplace.
 The trainee’s workplace is responsible for organizing specific cervical screening clinics and booking all clients.
 Clinical services are conducted on behalf of a supervising doctor whose Provider Number is used for pathology purposes.
 This doctor is responsible for the overall care and follow-up of the clients.

-Nurses wishing to choose this option must contact the Manager of Clinical Education (email as above) to negotiate the number of hours.
-This depends on the competency already achieved by the nurse.
-A minimum of 7 hours is required.
+Nurses wishing to choose this option must contact the Nurse Educator (email as above) to negotiate the number of hours.
+A minimum of five unassisted cervical screenings are required to meet competency.

 Costs by negotiation.